|

 task required of children in Word Way.
 A teacher proudly

-looking at centers with literacy development in mind.
-She
+began looking at centers with literacy development in

-had colorful magnetic letters and metal boards for her
+mind.
+She had colorful magnetic letters and metal

-children to work with, but when I quizzed her about what
+boards for her children to work with, but when I quizzed

-to build spelling words, sight words, word family words?
-How
+words, sight words, word family words?
+How do you know

-do you know what words they've built in the center?
-Where is
+what words they've built in the center?
+Where is the

 record their efforts in a word building log on a daily